-Policies for physicians and individual practitioners allow medics the indemnity to work safely within the private sector in accordance with their specialty field of medicine throughout Canada.
+Policies for physicians and individual practitioners allow medics the indemnity to work safely within the private sector following their specialty in medicine throughout Canada.

 Policies can be structured to cover various exposures in numerous medical settings, so it is essential to build a risk presentation appropriately, covering all potential exposures.

-The information we provide will not only guide you with the key presentation requirements, we’ll also highlight some important areas that you should discuss with your client.
+The information we provide will not only guide you with the vital presentation requirements, but we’ll also highlight some critical areas that you should discuss with your client.